Polystyrene (drug delivery): Polystyrene Toxicity

 One of the most important factors to consider is the toxicity of the polystyrene particles.
 Many in vitro studies have been conducted to understand how these structures can affect reactive oxygen species generation and cell viability.
 Overall, these studies showed that polystyrene nanoparticles did not affect cell viability.

 Similarly, it is important to consider polystyrene toxicity in human models.
 The use of polystyrene has been under scrutiny by various international and local agencies due to the effects of polystyrene on the environment.
 As a result, there has always been a cause for concern for how polystyrene can affect human health.
-The Environmental Protection Agency (EPA) and studies conducted by Mutti et al. claim that the chronic toxicity of styrene is 300ppm (1,000µg/m3).
+The Environmental Protection Agency (EPA) and studies conducted by Mutti et al. claim that the chronic toxicity of styrene is 300ppm (1,000 μg/m3).
 Within the polymer industry, these levels typically don't go over 20ppm.
-Furthermore, the FDA reports that the admissible daily intake (ADI) is 90,000µg/person/day.
+Furthermore, the FDA reports that the admissible daily intake (ADI) is 90,000 μg/person/day.